Often synonymous with “difficult customers”, they’re THE customer care nightmare: unhappy customers can be hard to

 Strong emotions may be at play.
-In British culture, those are usually well guarded, making it tricky for advisors to correctly read the customer's emotional state.
+In British and some other cultures, those are usually well guarded, making it tricky for advisors to correctly read the customer’s emotional state.

 Most of those guides will make your company’s complaint handling worse.

 This article shows why — and introduces you to a scientifically proven way to connect with people who are stressed, emotional and making a complaint.